Kalpanathmajhi/chatgpt-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+##For better understanding of file structure use some icon pack
 In the project directory, you can run:

 ### `npm start`